racerxr650r/avrOS/README.md

    make flash
    ```

-    The default programmer defined in the makefile is the Atmel ICE.
-Change
+    The default programmer defined in the makefile is the /dev/ttyAMA2 serial
+    port using serialupdi.
+If you are not running on a Pi 4 or 5, change this
-    this to the appropriate serial port
+    to the appropriate serial port or the atmel ice (atmelice_updi)

 10. Setup your git username and email